lupyuen/quickjs-nuttx/README.md

 TODO: Who is corrupting our memory with FF?

+TODO: assert() is failing because of printf Mutex

 TODO: Are we out of Heap Memory?

 TODO: Where in main() are we?